 As we head into the worst part of winter, aka the part where we’re it pretends to be spring before plunging back into winter, you’ll want to take advantage of one of the best annual events in Columbus.

 Franklin Park Conservatory is once again inviting the public to take in the beauty of Blooms & Butterflies when it opens at the end of the month.
-The exhibition has been around for 30 years and it’s always a treat.
-Hundreds of colorful butterflies fly freely throughout the Pacific Island Water Garden, making for one majestic visit to the conservatory.
+The exhibition has been around for 30 years, and it’s always a treat.
+Hundreds of colorful butterflies fly freely throughout the Pacific Island Water Garden, making for a majestic visit to the conservatory.

-It really is one of the most joyful ways to spend an afternoon in Columbus, especially on gloomy winter days.
+It really is one of the most joyful ways to spend an afternoon in Columbus, especially on gloomy, late winter days.

 Butterflies are beautiful little creatures.